awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 This section outlines steps to assist you with resolving issues deploying, configuring and using the Amazon S3 Find and Forget solution.

+If you're unable to resolve an issue using this information you can [report the issue on GitHub](../CONTRIBUTING.md#reporting-bugsfeature-requests).

 ### Expected Results Not Found

 If the Find phase does not identify the expected objects for the matches in the